-At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our residents and patients.
-On our post-acute care units, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.
+At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our patients.
+Within our post-acute care services, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.
 Our staff is committed to getting to know each patient and developing a one-on-one relationship that improves care and facilitates recovery.
-The same is true in our long-term care communities where staff is implementing a culture that prioritizes resident choice.
-Simply stated, we’re putting the needs of our residents and patients first and foremost in everything we do.
+The same is true in our long-term chronic care programs where staff is implementing a culture that prioritizes patient choice.
+Simply stated, we’re putting the needs of our patients first and foremost in everything we do.

 At Hebrew SeniorLife, we celebrate diversity and welcome people of all races, faiths, ethnic backgrounds and sexual orientations.
 To this end, HRC takes its commitment to the LGBT community very seriously.
 Working closely with the LGBT Aging Project, a non-profit organization dedicated to ensuring that lesbian, gay, bisexual and transgender older adults have equal access to the life-prolonging benefits, protections, services and institutions that their heterosexual peers take for granted, HRC is well on its way to making LGBT seniors feel more welcome and comfortable.